 Voting ownership of BC Ferries is held by the BCFA, a non-share capital corporation established under the Coastal Ferry Act.
 The BCFA holds the single voting common share in BC Ferries and appoints BC Ferries' Board of Directors.
 The BCFA has its own Board of Directors composed of nine directors, of whom two are appointed by the Province pursuant to the Coastal Ferry Act.
-The Province owns 75,477 non-voting 8% cumulative preferred shares of BC Ferries (each with a par value of \$1,000), but has no voting interest in either the BCFA or BC Ferries.
+The Province owns 75,477 non-voting 8% cumulative preferred shares of BC Ferries (each with a par value of \$1,000) and a secured debenture in the principal amount of \$427.7 million issued by BC Ferries, but has no voting interest in either the BCFA or BC Ferries.
 The preferred shares owned by the Province are convertible into common shares of BC Ferries on a one-for-one basis, at the election of the holder of the preferred shares, if the one voting common share owned by the BCFA is at any time sold, transferred or otherwise disposed of.
 See "Share and Loan Capital".
 In addition, the Province, through the BCTFA, owns the land and structures comprising most of the terminals operated by BC Ferries, but leased them to BC Ferries for a 60 year term commencing on April 1, 2003.

 Deas Pacific Marine Inc. ("DPMI"), a wholly owned subsidiary of BC Ferries, was incorporated on June 17, 2003 under the Company Act (British Columbia) to conduct a portion of BC Ferries' maintenance and refit operations.
-BC Ferries has two other wholly owned subsidiaries, Catamaran Ferries International Inc. which is an inactive company expected to be wound up within the next 12 months, and Pacific Marine Leasing Inc. which is a company formed for the purpose of acquiring and leasing capital assets to BC Ferries or third party operators under contract to BC Ferries.
+BC Ferries has two other wholly owned subsidiaries, Catamaran Ferries International Inc. which is an inactive company expected to be wound up within the next 12 months, and Pacific Marine Leasing Inc. which is an inactive company formed for the purpose of acquiring and leasing capital assets to BC Ferries or third party operators under contract to BC Ferries.